Leaseweb/terraform-provider-leaseweb/ARCHITECTURE.md

 Datasource model structs should adhere to the following convention:

 `resourceModel<ModelName>`.
-So the instances data model would be called `resourceModelinstance`
+So the instance data model would be named `resourceModelinstance`

 ## Validators